This is the final part of my Vertigo analysis, I hope you’ve enjoyed it!

 Bars

 There are a lot of prominent vertical and (less frequently) horizontal bars, lines and ridges throughout the movie.
 More often than not, Scottie wears a tie with stripes on it.
-He notably switches from a blue checkered tie to a red striped one when he goes to Ernie’s and sees Madeleine for the first time, even though these events happen in the same day.
+He notably switches from a blue checkered tie at Gavin’s office to a red striped one later that day when he goes to Ernie’s and sees Madeleine for the first time.
 There are bars on the outside windows when Madeleine goes to get her flowers.
 The outside of the art gallery and McKittrick hotel have prominent pillars (mirroring the one seen in the Carlotta portrait) and a metal fence all creating the same barred “texture” on screen.
-Its more of a stretch, but the banisters in the McKittrick hotel and pillars (plus the wires) of Goldengate Bridge could be part of the same aesthetic.
-Nearly every surface in Scottie’s apartment, at least the living room area where he and Madeleine talk, has noticeable ridges or stripes on it.
-From the fabric pattern on the back of the chair to the ruffles in the curtains and lampshades, to his blinds pulled down and the brick texture of his fireplace as well as the metal grating there.
+Its more of a stretch, but the banisters in the McKittrick hotel and pillars (plus the wires) of the Goldengate Bridge could be part of the same aesthetic.
+Nearly every surface in Scottie’s apartment, at least the living room area where he and Madeleine talk, has noticeable ridges or stripes on it: from the fabric pattern on the back of the chair to the ruffles in the curtains and lampshades, to his blinds pulled down and the brick texture of his fireplace as well as the metal grating there.
 The sequoia trees might also qualify.
 And at the Spanish mission, there are the stone pillars outside and then when we cut into the stable, the camera holds on the exterior, where Scottie and Madeleine stand haloed by the vertical stripes on the doors and horizontal wooden beams from the ceiling.
-There’s a noticeable metal fence outside Scottie’s hospital room when he’s unresponsive.
+There’s a noticeable metal fence outside Scottie’s hospital room where he’s unresponsive.
 When he watches Judy go up to her hotel room, the building behind him has a prominent horizontal striped pattern.

-This one might be a coincidence if there were just a couple fewer instances of it.
-But as is, it’s far too often and noticeable in the film not to have been deliberate, especially when considering Hitchcock’s attention to detail in all other aspects of this production.
+This might be a coincidence if there were only a few instances.
+But as is, it’s far too often and noticeable in the film not to have been deliberate, especially when considering Hitchcock’s attention to detail in all other aspects of the production.
 I think the idea is pretty clear as well—it’s supposed to look like a cage or evoke the feeling of confinement.
 And it represents how, for nearly the entire film, Scottie is trapped.
 He’s ensnared by Gavin into this dream world, and he’s unable to escape his emotional longing for Madeleine.
 He’s not a man in control of the situation nor acting of his own rational free will.
 Tying this into the theme of power and freedom, it’s showing that Scottie lacks both in his pursuit of a woman.
-Considering the pillar in Carlotta’s painting, the bars—at least the pillars—in the movie might also be a callback to her and her influence, or the legacy of the story and how men and women prevent each other from having both power and freedom.
+Considering the pillar in Carlotta’s painting, the bars—at least the pillars specifically—might also be a callback to her and the possessive influence she represents, how men and women prevent each other from having both power and freedom.

 Circles/Spirals

-A notable visual cue in the film is circles and (occasionally,) spirals.
-The red nightgown Madeleine wears when she first meets Scottie, the collar and sleeves of Judy’s green dress when she meets him again, and Scottie’s tie when he’s finally living happily with his new Madeleine all have notable polka dots on them, as does the one he wears as they first kiss.
-Madeleine and Carlotta both have a distinct “swirly” hair style.
-Circles become a lot more common in the second half of the film, with the chair in Scottie’s bedroom before the nightmare, and the chairs in Ernie’s are all circular in addition to the pictures on the walls there.
-When Madeleine emerges from Scottie’s bedroom and they exchange their first words, there’s also a notable circular wall ornament in the frame.
-When Judy is getting new shoes, there’s a spirally case perfectly behind her in the frame.
+Circles and (occasionally,) spirals are another noticeable visual cue.
+The red nightgown Madeleine wears when she first meets Scottie, the collar and sleeves of Judy’s green dress when she meets him again, as well as Scottie’s tie when he’s finally living happily with his “new Madeleine” all have notable polka dots on them, and so does the one he wears when they first kiss.
+Madeleine and Carlotta both have a distinct “swirly” hair bun.
+Circles become a lot more common in the second half of the film, with the chair in Scottie’s bedroom before the nightmare, as well as the chairs in Ernie’s, all have circular backs.
+This is in addition to the pictures on the walls at Ernie’s too.
+When Madeleine emerges from Scottie’s bedroom and they exchange their first words, there’s a notable circular wall ornament in the frame.
+When Judy is getting new shoes, there’s a spirally case perfectly behind her.
 In the hair salon when she’s getting her hair dyed, there’s a brilliant circular white light in the other room.
 Most famously, the opening credits are full of iconic neon spirals rotating in and out of existence.

 Fire/Lights